Payment History Concepts

 Cache the first page in memory for a short period if multiple components read it in quick succession.

-Perform nightly exports in off-hours to minimise load on production systems.
+Perform nightly exports in off hours to minimize load on production systems.

 Refer to the Pagination and Sorting page for exact parameter definitions, then jump to the endpoint reference that matches your scope.